Alberto1Artoni/Alberto1Artoni.github.io/projects/CMEB.md

 ## Results

 The imposed electric field (computed with the Poisson equation) moves the particles.
 The temperature (computed via heat equation) makes the particle vibrate.
+On the right the Poisson's problem solution: as you can see there are areas in which the electric field is higher.
+This is due to the net unbalance of the charge.
+Also, on the right we solve the thermal equation: solution is linear, having lower temperatures on the top and higher on the bottom.
+Particles moves accordingly.

 :-------------------------:|:-------------------------:
 ![](https://alberto1artoni.github.io/assets/pdf/CMEB/coupled.gif)  |  ![](https://alberto1artoni.github.io/assets/pdf/CMEB/poissonCoup.png) ![](https://alberto1artoni.github.io/assets/pdf/CMEB/thermalCoupl.png)